ctb/titus-blog/src/2015-site-policies.rst

 policy below is my current best effort towards defining a policy that encourages an atmosphere supportive of this behavior.

+I have so far only deleted about 5 non-spam comments in the entire ~decade of this blog, so this policy is more to ensure the tone than in reaction to any particular misbehavior.

 Copyright and License
 ---------------------